The Best Restaurants in Tamarindo, Costa Rica: 8 Tamarindo Restaurants You Don’t Want to Sleep On

 Central America is a special place.
 Chris has spent a lot of time exploring Nicaragua, but we hadn’t travelled to Costa Rica before, so we recently went there together.

 We found ourselves in the Guanacaste province, largely along the coastal parts near Tamarindo.
 These shores on the Pacific Ocean are absolutely stunning, making it a beautiful place to visit in Costa Rica.
-There are so many places to go, beaches to visit and waves to ride.
-But at the end of a long day in this active paradise, you deserve to go to one of the best Tamarindo restaurants there is to visit.

 With so many Tamarindo restaurants to choose from, it can be difficult to know if you’ve made the right decision.
 Costa Rica is known for its cuisine and dining culture, and the region of Tamarindo is no different.

-From chill beach bars down on Playa Tamarindo, to restaurants more in the centre of things, and with a few great options nearby in the region, you’ll definitely want to take the time to do your research and pick the best Tamarindo restaurant for you.
+From chill beach bars down on Playa Tamarindo to restaurants more in the centre of things, and with a few great options nearby in the region, you’ll definitely want to take the time to do your research and pick the best Tamarindo restaurant for you.

 Some restaurants on this list are quite chill, with ample space, while others are small and quaint.
-Regardless of your choice, make sure you’re able to get a table when you want to eat, since there’s nothing quite like feeling tired after a long day in the heat and having to work a little harder to find your next meal.
+Regardless of your choice, make sure you’re able to get a table when you want to eat since there’s nothing quite like feeling tired after a long day in the heat and having to work a little harder to find your next meal.

 I’ve focused on the happy hour and/or dinner menus for each of these restaurants, but many serve lunches and breakfasts as well.
 Feel free to do some research, read through this list and enjoy exploring the delights of the dining options available in this sleepy slice of paradise.

-Currency and Tipping at Restaurants in Tamarindo
+Tips About Currency and Tipping at Restaurants in Tamarindo

-Tipping at Tamarindo restaurants is definitely recommended.
+• Tipping at Tamarindo restaurants is definitely recommended.

-If you’re impressed with your experience, tipping 15-20% (or higher if you were very impressed) is the norm.
+• If you’re impressed with your experience, tipping 15-20% (or higher if you were very impressed) is the norm.

-Many restaurants will add a 10% gratuity to their bills, so make sure you double check to see if that’s been added already before you decide how much more you’d like to tip.
+• Many restaurants will add a 10% gratuity to their bills, so make sure you double-check to see if that’s been added already before you decide how much more you’d like to tip.
 Some restaurants will indicate this on their menus, so you can keep an eye out for this during your visit.

 The Best Restaurants on Playa Tamarindo